22 Essential iPad Apps For College Students (+5 Awesome Games)

 The code in the screenshot above is my own, and I had a great time editing it using Textastic.
 If you want to code on the iPad, get it.

-Ah, Dropbox.
-One of the very first apps I ever wrote abouton College Info Geek.
+.
+One of the on College Info Geek.
 What more can be said that I haven’t already said?

 I’ll put it plainly.
 No matter what device you’re running – iPad, iPhone, Android, PC, Mac, whatever – Dropbox should be on it (or some variant of cloud sync app).